 Rogers advised aspiring thought leaders to take the following steps to boost their industry presence.

 - Work with mentors and influencers.
 Talk to them about your passions, big ideas and what's keeping you up at night.
 You can observe how they started and now operate their businesses.
 You can read and reflect on what they say on their blogs and social media platforms, and during their speaking engagements.

-- Attend in-person networking events and seek out speaking opportunities.
+- Attend in-person networking events.
+Seek out speaking opportunities.
 The more people who are in your network, the more potential you have of becoming an authority or influencer.

 - Get published as often as you can.
-Even if you just start out by self-publishing on Medium, LinkedIn Pulse or your own blog, it's important to develop a steady stream of regular readers and followers.
-You can publish guest posts on industry-related blogs, and grow from there to seek publication on broader, more authoritative sources.
+Even if you just start by self-publishing on Medium or your own blog, it's important to develop a steady stream of regular readers and followers.
+You can publish guest posts on industry-related blogs and grow from there to seek publication on broader, more authoritative sources.

 Once your reputation or followership begins to grow, you can start sharing or making bolder claims and predictions about your industry, Rogers said.

 Here are a few more things to keep in mind as you work toward becoming a thought leader.

 Clarify your area of expertise (and stick to it)